filecoin-project/specs/content/intro/systems/why_systems.md

 - **Security Isolation:** some systems require higher operational security than others.
 System decoupling allows implementations to meet their security and functionality needs.
 A good example of this is separating Blockchain processing from Data Transfer.
-- **Scalability:** systems, and various use cases, may drive different performance requirements for different opertators.
+- **Scalability:** systems, and various use cases, may drive different performance requirements for different operators.
   System decoupling makes it easier for operators to scale their deployments along system boundaries.

 ## Filecoin Nodes don't need all the systems

-Filecoin Nodes vary significantly, and do not need all the systems.
+Filecoin Nodes vary significantly and do not need all the systems.
 Most systems are only needed for a subset of use cases.

 For example, the Blockchain System is required for synchronizing the chain, participating in secure consensus,